yourboy7/MutableConfig/README.md

 - 🧩 **Configuration File Hierarchy and Typed Access:**

-  - Maps C# classes to JSON files one-to-one, providing strong-typed access.
+  - Maps C# classes to JSON or XML files one-to-one, providing strong-typed access.
   - Configuration fields can be read and modified like regular C# objects.
-  - Changes are persisted to the JSON file explicitly via the `SaveChanges()` method, keeping the file hierarchy consistent with the type definitions.
+  - Changes are persisted to the JSON or XML file explicitly via the `SaveChanges()` method, keeping the file hierarchy consistent with the type definitions.

 - 💾 **Persistence and Recovery Mechanism:** Configuration changes can be saved persistently, allowing the previous state to be restored on the next startup.